llamaxyz/llama-periphery/docs/token-voting/token-voting-module.md

 - The casting period
 - The submission period

 The process begins with a delay period.
 This period is calculated by multiplying the `delayPeriodPct` by the action's approval or queueing period.
-The purpose of this delay period is to provide delegates with a window to delegate their tokens before voting balances are checkpointed for the duration of the vote.
+The purpose of this delay period is to provide token holders time to delegate their tokens before voting balances are checkpointed for the duration of the vote.

 The casting period is when delegates vote or veto to build support for approving or disapproving an action.
 The period length is calculated by multiplying the `votingPeriodPct` and the action's approval or queueing period.
 It begins at the end of the delay period.